 Prop Weapon Usage

-• The only type of weapon that will be approved for performance, exhibition or film/video productions are rubber/resin weapons (or similar material), non-firing (plugged barrel) weapons, blunt or filed down weapons or replica weapons with the firing trigger removed.
-These approved weapons will be referred to as Prop Weapons.
+• The only types of weapons that will be approved for performance, exhibition, or film/video productions are rubber/resin weapons (or similar material), non-firing (plugged barrel) weapons, blunt or filed down weapons, or replica weapons with the firing trigger removed.
+These approved weapons will be referred to as “prop weapons.”

 • Real guns may never be used under any circumstance.